Kentucky couple plans to remarry half century after divorce

 LEXINGTON, Ky.
 (AP) - A half century after getting a divorce, a Kentucky couple plans to get married again.

 The Lexington Herald-Leader reports 83-year-old Harold Holland and 78-year-old Lillian Barnes will exchange wedding vows on April 14 in Lexington.
-Their grandson will perform the ceremony at Trinity Baptist Church.
+Their grandson will perform the ceremony at a local Baptist church.

-Holland and Barnes first got married on Christmas Eve in 1955.
+Holland and Barnes first were married on Christmas Eve in 1955.
 They had five children together before splitting up.
-Holland says his job kept him away from the family and that the breakup was "100 percent my fault."
+Holland says his job kept him away from the family prior to the breakup.

 Both remarried and their spouses died in 2015.